For many businesses, conversion is the ultimate goal.

 What is Conversion Rate in Marketing?

-Conversion rate is a metric that quantifies the effectiveness of a marketing strategy.
-It is calculated by dividing the number of conversions by the total number of visitors and then multiplying by 100 to get a percentage.
+Conversion rate is a metric that measures how effectively a marketing strategy turns visitors into customers.
+It’s calculated by dividing the number of conversions by the total number of visitors, then multiplying by 100 to get a percentage.

 What is Conversion in B2B Marketing?